HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved responsiveness of the dual-pane-expander widget.
+Improved responsiveness of fileUpload, and multi-flex-form widgets.